andrewgioia/blog/content/posts/20-08-11-mozilla.md

 [Mozilla was assuredly aware of this](https://news.ycombinator.com/item?id=3793012) yet did not have the foresight or experience to anticipate it.
 [He resigned 11 days later](https://blog.mozilla.org/blog/2014/04/03/brendan-eich-steps-down-as-mozilla-ceo/), choosing to leave instead of finding a new role, later founding a competeing browser, [Brave](https://brave.com).

 Eich felt he could not "be an effective leader" of Mozilla given a personal belief unrelated to Mozilla's mission, products, or business.
 Mozilla not only allowed, but presumably compelled to leave one of the smartest minds and biggest contributors to open source software and Internet freedom.
-Mozilla could not balance personal and professional spheres and did not have the organizational integrity to support such a leader despite his views that some people find very objectionable.
+Mozilla could not balance personal and professional spheres, and it did not have the organizational integrity to support such a leader despite his views that some people find very objectionable.

 Mozilla won nothing and institutionalized a social litmus test, no doubt turning away many potential highly qualified leaders and developers.

-[The comment on Hacker News by will4274](https://news.ycombinator.com/item?id=24123409) that prompted me to think and write about this captures many other aspects of Mozilla's leadership problems much better than I could know or articulate:
+[The comment on Hacker News by will4274](https://news.ycombinator.com/item?id=24123409) that prompted me to think and write about Mozilla captures many other aspects of Mozilla's leadership problems much better than I could know or articulate (emphasis mine):

 > Mozilla, like Debian, has many technical users with loud opinions and struggles to reach consensus....
-But, Mozilla has the worst result - "logjam breaker" executives come in, and, rather than pushing the technical leadership to make a reasonable technical decision based on the weighed factors, they break the logjam by encouraging the technical leaders to blindly imitate the competition.
-This problem is intractable - giving in to the Debianers means being mired in debate forever and making no or extremely slow progress; giving in to the suits means failing to innovate, becoming a clone of your competition, and eventually being forgotten.
-A true solution requires real technical leadership, something that's sorely lacking at Mozilla, or a different user base, which is not a possibility at Mozilla.
+But, Mozilla has the worst result&mdash;"logjam breaker" executives come in, and, rather than pushing the technical leadership to make a reasonable technical decision based on the weighed factors, they break the logjam by encouraging the technical leaders to blindly imitate the competition.
+This problem is intractable&mdash;giving in to the Debianers means being mired in debate forever and making no or extremely slow progress; giving in to the suits means failing to innovate, becoming a clone of your competition, and eventually being forgotten. **A true solution requires real technical leadership, something that's sorely lacking at Mozilla,** or a different user base, which is not a possibility at Mozilla.
 >
 > Second, ... [n]on-technical leadership comes to dominate decisions about how to [spend] incoming donations from successful technical projects.
 Such leadership is often interested in [hopping] from the board of one non-profit to another....
 The results [are] a slew of failed and cancelled projects while the core project languishes.
 >
-> Finally, ... [m]ost companies right now are on social justice kick and for the last few years.
+> Finally, ... [m]ost companies right now are on a social justice kick and for the last few years.
 That's good; racism is bad, and tech could be a bit more welcoming.
 However, most companies understand where the lines are drawn.
 For example, Google executives don't release statements after employees die trashing the employee because of an underlying difference in personality and/or political views.
-Google also doesn't fire executives because of their political views or previous donations, when held privately, particularly when those political views are relatively common.
-Such actions have a chilling effect on recruitment and leads to technical talent [who] might otherwise have been interested in Mozilla (like myself) to permanently write it off.
+Google also doesn't fire executives because of their political views or previous donations, when held privately, particularly when those political views are relatively common. **Such actions have a chilling effect on recruitment** and leads to technical talent [who] might otherwise have been interested in Mozilla (like myself) to permanently write it off.

 Mozilla has chosen social advocacy over technical leadership and has reduced itself to maintaining Firefox rather than navigate an innovative path forward.

 ## A (proven) path forward: Mozilla as a privacy-focused SaaS company that sells well-designed software in exchange for dollars {#solution}

-{{< html >}}
 <p class="big">There's a shockingly simple solution to all of the non-leadership problems Mozilla has: make Firefox the best browser in the world and sell privacy-first, open source software-as-a-service that respects our integrity.</p>
-{{</ html >}}

 ### Mozilla should first focus on its core product: Firefox {#firefox}

-The primary all-hands-on-deck operative should be to decouple Firefox from Mother Google.
-An ad company toxic to the web that needs user data to build tracking profiles for Mozilla's users is diametrically opposed to its mission and ethos.
+The primary all-hands-on-deck imperative should be to decouple Firefox from Mother Google.
+Mozilla's chief competitor and an ad company toxic to the web&mdash;one that needs user data to build tracking profiles for Mozilla's users&mdash;is diametrically opposed to its mission and ethos.
 And for some reason _that's_ totally fine but Eich's past isn't?

-Google is the only one paying Mozilla's bills right now and that cannot be understated, but everything the company does needs to move it away from Google or any search sponsor by 2025.
+Google is the only one paying Mozilla's bills right now and that lifeline cannot be understated, but everything the company does needs to move it away from Google or any search sponsor by 2025.
 This is primarily for business reasons and diversification, but just as important it fixes Mozilla's hypocrisy and gets it some trust back.

 Related to this, Mozilla just needs to pump more resources into Firefox itself.
 Make it so fast and light that it's a "no brainer" for even the layman to switch to over Chrome.
 Release polished, vetted, useful extensions and pay the best community developers donating their time.
 Even better: build [uBlock Origin](https://ublockorigin.com/)-style ad blocking as a native feature.
-Apple realized this years ago but as Chrome's parent forces it to whittle away at tracking prevention and privacy features, Firefox gains an immense competitive advantage.
+Apple realized this advantage years ago and as Chrome's parent forces it to whittle away at tracking prevention and privacy features, Firefox can gain an even bigger competitive advantage.

 In 2 years Firefox should again become the obvious browser on speed, performance, memory management, privacy, and customization/user control.
 Mozilla should double down on the tech enthusiasts and family IT support specialists who formed its base; they're the ones who often recommend and install browsers for many others.
 Building up the userbase again via a free powerful Firefox creates a bigger captive audience for services.

-### Mozilla should then release rock-solic privacy-first data services that people already want to pay for {#saas}
+### Mozilla should then release rock-solid privacy-first data services that people already want to pay for {#saas}

 Mozilla's primary source of revenue in 5 years should be from services.
 Apple saw this years ago and built up their services segment to about $14B per quarter now, over 20% of its total revenue.
 It did this due to, in no small part, its focus on privacy.
-Mozilla is perfectly positioned to do this even better, selling data services that people are already paying for, at scale and with a massive privacy focus.
+Mozilla is perfectly positioned to do this even better, selling data services that people are already paying for, at scale, and with a massive privacy focus.

 Mozilla should release services in all of these areas: